© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lock up and pinfold is a scheduled monument protected by Historic England under reference 1007042.
 View the official record →

-The Lock up and pinfold at Derbyshire is a listed monument comprising two distinct structures of considerable local administrative importance.
+The Lock up and pinfold in Derbyshire is a pair of structures serving distinct administrative functions within a parish setting, likely dating from the eighteenth or nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007042.

 Lock up and pinfold is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007042.